dhljt/chatbotTimeZone/README.md

 # chatbotTimeZone
-Little chatbot creadted with Rasa and Python to get the Time Zone of any city
+Little chatbot creadted with Rasa and Python to get the Time Zone of cities

 Basically you can start like this in your CMD